Brooklyn LGBT Dems To Dear: Come Forth And Be Judged

-The Lambda Independent Democrats, Brooklyn's LGBT political club, has issued a letter to Brooklyn Democratic Chairman Assemblyman Vito Lopez asking him to produce former City Councilman Noach Dear (left) for the club's October 22 judicial forum.
+The [Lambda Independent Democrats], Brooklyn's LGBT political club, has issued a letter to Brooklyn Democratic Chairman Assemblyman Vito Lopez asking him to produce former City Councilman Noach Dear (left) for the club's October 22 judicial forum.

 Dear took the primary victory in September for Brooklyn's 5th Municipal District civil court seat largely due to his support from Lopez and the Brooklyn organization.
-That support riled Brooklyn's LGBT community, who view Dear as the antithesis of all they believe and all that the Lopez organization should stand for, given his past hostility to LGBT causes.
+That support [riled Brooklyn's LGBT community], who view Dear as the antithesis of all they believe and all that the Lopez organization should stand for, given his past hostility to LGBT causes.
 But they're willing to listen.

 So if he's changed bring him by, closes the letter, which also notes that Republican/Conservative candidate James McCall has already accepted the club's invitation.

 "We are confident that if Mr. Dear has sincerely changed his views, he will be eager to speak with us as well," states the letter.

-For more New York political coverage visit City Hall News.
+For more New York political coverage visit [City Hall News].